 Timing of pruning is a crucial detail when cutting back a plane tree.
-Knowing when to prune plane trees and how can impact the plant’s health.
+Knowing when to prune plane trees as well as how can impact the plant’s health.
 Clean implements and sharp blades help prevent disease and insect intrusion.
 Some tips on London plane tree trimming will help you keep your stately plant in shape.

 Pollarding a London Plane Tree